Muslims seek voice in changing Uzbekistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TASHKENT: Uzbek student Luiza Muminjonova wanted to work in the country´s booming Islamic tourism sphere but last year she was expelled from a university in the capital Tashkent.
+TASKHKENT: Uzbek student Luiza Muminjonova wanted to work in the country's booming Islamic tourism sphere but last year she was expelled from a university in the capital Tashkent.

 "How dare they discriminate me and stop me from getting the education I want because of my religion?" she fumed in an interview with AFP.